RoryBecker/CodeRushPlugins/FAQ.md

 Therefore if anyone reading this has a plugin they would like to add, easily send a pull request containing those additions.

 People could send al sorts of pull requests...
-...Please link to this plugin.
+* Please link to this plugin.
-...I think we need a page which lists all plugin of type X ...Your typing\spelling is aweful...
+* I think we need a page which lists all plugin of type X
+* Your typing\spelling is aweful...
 I have fixed this for you. :)

 With plugins being located in all these different locations, it seemed sensible to have once location from which could unify these locations